MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/powerapps-checker/rules/web/avoid-modals.md

 ## Recommendation

-Instead, see the documentation for the [XRM Navigation API](https://docs.microsoft.com/powerapps/developer/model-driven-apps/clientapi/reference/xrm-navigation).
+Instead, go to the documentation for the [XRM Navigation API](/powerapps/developer/model-driven-apps/clientapi/reference/xrm-navigation).